mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-crypto-sep.md

 # Security Considerations

-[editor's note: this section will be added later.
-However, this document discusses the use of cryptograohic context for transport connections and as such it has security relevant consideration within the whole document.]
+(editor's note: this section will be added later.
+However, this document discusses the use of cryptographic context for transport connections and as such it has security relevant consideration within the whole document.)

 # Acknowledgments